Bruce Ware teaches that a wife’s lack of submission threatens her husband’s authority, and he responds to this threat by abusing her (ERAS part 3)

 Danni was a survivor of domestic abuse; she died of breast cancer some years after escaping her abuser.
 After Danni’s introduction and comments, the rest of the post reproduces Bob Allen’s June 27 article.
 (Note: because Danni has passed on, no-one is moderating or approving comments at her blog, so comments are effectively closed there.
 Since commenting on her post back in 2008, I have changed my interpretation of the woman’s desire in Genesis 3:16, and I would no longer approvingly quote to CBMW’s statement as I did back then.)

-Posts in this ERAS series:
+Other posts in this ERAS series: